Home

 It can be done.
 I’ve killed several elk that way and encountered many.
 Depending on where you are elk hunting, your sleeping arrangements might allow the comfort of this method.

 Following that process, I’ve been blessed several times to be sitting in the hot tub by noon listening to geese fly over, or at least by dark with elk meat safely stored or in process.
 (My sweet wife takes over at home.
-We’ll soon provide information and videos of home game processing, wrapping, etc.)
+See the information on home game processing, wrapping, etc.)

-Many hunters wouldn’t even consider skipping the romance of a soft glowing elk camp to cozy into after a hard day’s hunt. (“Elk Camp” page coming soon.)
+Many hunters wouldn't even consider skipping the romance of a soft glowing elk camp to cozy into after a hard day’s hunt.
+(If you're really up to it, try a BackCountry elk hunt!)
 I don’t blame them.
-But I usually hunt elk or guide my sons 50 to 60 days each season.
-Sometimes I even follow the process above for closer hunts to the truck and am at work by noon.
+But I usually hunt elk or help someone else 50 to 60 days each season.
+Sometimes I even follow the process above and am at work by noon.
 That way I can save some annual leave for later!
 (I have understanding bosses.)

 Local Lodging